zk4/vimrc/readme.md

 # The ultimate vim config for human

-With the power of kitty terminal. which is blazing fast, comparing to mac terminal and iTerm2.
+With the power of kitty terminal. which is blazing fast, comparing to mac terminal or iTerm2.

 # Features
 1. <c-h/j/k/l> move between termnial tab  and vim inner split.
-2. Support all hot key in mac<ctrl,option.command>
+2. support all hot key in mac<ctrl,option.command>

 # Install